leapdao/leap-node/README.md

 ## Run in the cloud

-You can use [Terraform](https://www.terraform.io/) to spin up an Amazon EC2 instance with the node:
+You can use [Terraform](https://www.terraform.io/) to spin up an Amazon EC2 instance with the node.
+You will need an SSH keypair to access the EC2 instance.
+Generate a new keypair or use an existing one.

 ```
+terraform init setup/cloud
-terraform apply -var SSH_KEY_FILE="<your public key for SSH access>" setup/cloud
+terraform apply -var ssh_public_file="~/.ssh/parsec-testnet.pub" -var ssh_private_file="~/.ssh/parsec-testnet" -var network="testnet-alpha" setup/cloud
 ```

-So far it starts Dev Rainbow network only.

-Some usefule commands:
+Some useful commands once it is up and running:
 - check the logs: `ssh ubuntu@<ec2 host> journalctl -u parsec`
 - start/stop/restart/status: `ssh ubuntu@<ec2 host> sudo service parsec start/stop/restart/status`